BriansEmacs/insert-pair-edit.el/README.md

 also, _update_, _edit_ and _delete_) "PAIRs" within an **Emacs**
 buffer.
 These _PAIRs_ consist of _OPEN_ and _CLOSE_ strings that delimit text in some fashion.
-(This could be a simple open and close parentheses, '(' ')', or, it could be a more complex pair of strings that are used within a programming language.)
+(This could be a simple open and close parentheses, `(` and `)`, or, it could be a more complex pair of strings that are used within a programming language.)

 The main entry point to the `insert-pair-edit` package is the **Emacs** interactive command `insert-pair-edit`.
 When executed, this